jcmurray/MQTT-S-Gateway/README.md

 MQTT-S Gateway over XBee
 ======
   _This program is under developing._
-  _Current version is just for reference, but can run._
   _Documents in TomyGateway directory will help you to understand the architecture of this program._

 Supported functions